 Cannabis Oil Extracts

-Cannabis oil extracts such as THC Oil and Cherry Oil are an extremely popular means of delivering cannabis oil.
+Cannabis oil extracts, such as THC Oil and Cherry Oil are a prevalent means of delivering cannabis oil.
 These extracts may be vaped, taken sublingually, or added to infused-oils or edibles.

 Cannabis Oil Pills & Capsules

 Cannabis oil may also come in pill form.
-Cannabis pills and capsules are often a great way to deliver the popular therapeutic cannabinoid CBD.
+Cannabis pills and capsules are often a great way to deliver the famous therapeutic cannabinoid CBD.